bengarrett/DOSee/USAGE.md

 The filename of the MS-DOS program DOSee should launch.
 The program file needs to exist in the ZIP archive provided to _dosee:zip:path_.

 DOS usually uses the following file extensions to identify a program: `.exe` `.com` `.bat`.
-Other than these there is no standard file naming convention to identify which file should be used to launch a piece of DOS software.
+Other than these, there is no standard file naming convention to identify which file should launch a piece of DOS software.

-If the content is left blank or the filename doesn't exist in the archive, DOSee will launch into an DOS `C:` prompt.
+If the content is left blank or the filename doesn't exist in the archive, DOSee launches into a DOS `C:` prompt.

 ✓ `<meta name="dosee:run:filename" content="game.exe" />`

-#### Optional
+### Optional elements

 #### `<meta name="dosee:capture:filename">`

-The filename used by the capture tool to save emulator screenshots.
+Capture filename is used by the screenshot tool to save emulator screenshots.
 The PNG images should include the `.png` file extension.

 ✓ `<meta name="dosee:capture:filename" content="game.png" />`